-Kenneth Moton was the moderator for the forum, which included panelist former South Carolina Governor David Beasley, Director-General Audrey Azoulay, and Interium UofSC President Harris Pastides.
+ABC national correspondent Kenneth Moton was the moderator for the forum, which included former South Carolina Gov. David Beasley, UNESCO Director-General Audrey Azoulay and Interim UofSC President Harris Pastides.
 Photos by Emma Dooling

 The international spotlight shone on UofSC’s Alumni Center Friday as officials from UNESCO and the United Nations’ World Food Programme discussed the importance of a global free press.

-The forum was led by a panel consisting of former South Carolina Governor David Beasley, UNESCO Director-General Audrey Azoulay and interim UofSC President Harris Pastides.
+The forum was led by a panel consisting of former South Carolina Gov. David Beasley, UNESCO Director-General Audrey Azoulay and Interim UofSC President Harris Pastides.